linkerd/website/linkerd.io/content/2.12/tasks/multicluster.md

 linkerd --context=west -n test viz stat --from deploy/frontend svc
 ```

-We also provide a grafana dashboard to get a feel for what's going on here.
-You
+We also provide a grafana dashboard to get a feel for what's going on here (see
+the [grafana install instructions](../grafana) first to have a working grafana
-can get to it by running `linkerd --context=west viz dashboard` and going to
+provisioned with Linkerd dashboards).
+You can get to it by running `linkerd
+--context=west viz dashboard` and going to
 [http://localhost:50750/grafana/](http://localhost:50750/grafana/d/linkerd-multicluster/linkerd-multicluster?orgId=1&refresh=1m)

 {{< fig